tpl2go/NequickG/README.md

 NequickG_global does its work by spawning many NequickG objects and collating their results.
 There might be room for optimisations in the future.

+## Validation
+ESA's Galileo Ionospheric document comes attached with a validation data table.
+The data has been copied into three .dat files for convenience